NI LabVIEW RIO Evaluation Kit FAQ

 I've installed the LabVIEW RIO Evaluation software.
 Now what?

-After installing the Embedded Evaluation software, reboot your computer.
+After installing the evaluation software, reboot your computer.
 After the reboot, a program titled National Instruments LabVIEW RIO Evaluation Setup should automatically launch.
 This program will help you verify that the RIO evaluation hardware is set up correctly and is ready to be used in the tutorials.
 Use the Next button to go through all five steps of the setup program.

 If this program does not appear automatically after the first reboot, you should be able to launch it by selecting Start»All Programs»National Instruments»LabVIEW RIO Evaluation Kit»Setup Utility.